Erotemic/mkinit/README.md

   operator.
 Again, these will be accounted for by dynamic analysis.
 * In the case where no `__init__.py` file exists, the `mkinit` command line tool will create one.
+* By default we ignore attributes that are marked as non-public by a leading underscore